 Goldman Sachs Urban Investment Group worked with the District of Columbia Water and Sewer Authority (“DC Water”) in structuring and investing in the first-of-its-kind Environmental Impact Bond (EIB) issued by DC Water.
 The EIB will fund green infrastructure (e.g., permeable pavement, rain gardens) that harnesses nature in order to alleviate stormwater runoff, helping to reduce pollution in the District’s waterways while also stimulating local job creation.
 The transaction utilized an innovative performance-linked structure, whereby the coupon payments will vary based on the level of success of the green infrastructure.
 Learn more.

 Goldman Sachs acted as lead bookrunner on DC Water’s $350 million green bond offering.
 The capital was raised to fund new infrastructure to address combined sewer overflow issues, helping to improve water quality, reduce flood, and restore the District of Columbia’s waterways.
 This was the first green bond with a 100-year maturity, which matched the life of the asset and spread financing costs across generations that will benefit from the project.
 It was also the first U.S. issuer to carry an independent opinion of the sustainability of the issuer and the project.

 CASE STUDY: LEHIGH COUNTY, PENNSYLVANIA

-In 2013, we worked with the Lehigh County Authority on a 50-year, $308 million concession of Allentown’s water and sewer system.
-This was the largest water and sewer transaction in the state since 2011.
-Goldman Sachs served as the sole underwriter for the bond issuance, and helped develop a debt structure that provided the organization with access to investors in a challenging market.
+Goldman Sachs worked with the Lehigh County Authority on a 50-year, $308 million concession of Allentown’s water and sewer system.
+We served as the sole underwriter for the bond issuance, and helped develop a debt structure that provided the organization with access to investors in a challenging market.